Dan Reynolds: Personal life

-On March 5, 2011, Reynolds married Aja Volkman.
+In 2011, Reynolds married Aja Volkman.
 They have three daughters and a son.
-Their daughter was born on August 18, 2012, followed by fraternal twin daughters born on March 28, 2017, and son born on October 1, 2019.
+Their daughter was born on August 18, 2012, followed by fraternal twin daughters born on March 28, 2017, and a son born on October 1, 2019.

-In April 2018, Reynolds announced that after just over seven years of being married, he and Volkman would divorce.
-On November 7, 2018, when the song "Bad Liar" was released, Reynolds stated they never went through with the divorce.
+In 2018, Reynolds announced that after just over seven years of being married, he and Volkman would divorce.
+Later that year, Reynolds stated they never went through with the divorce.
 On September 16, 2022, Reynolds announced that he and Volkman were again separating.
 Volkman officially filed for divorce in April 2023.
-The divorce was finalized on March 26, 2024.
+The divorce was finalized on March 2024.

 Reynolds has been in a relationship with Minka Kelly since 2022.
+They were first introduced by a mutual friend and began talking over the phone while Kelly was in the UK for work.
+Reynolds sent her music he was writing on, and she later returned the favor by sending him her book she had just finished writing.
+After a month they finally met in person.
+Reynolds recalls, “I think it helped us both kind of understand each other on a deeper level quite quickly.”
+Reynolds taught Kelly how to play select songs on piano for the series Ransom Canyon.

-Reynolds suffers from ankylosing spondylitis, which he announced during a concert at the First Direct Arena in Leeds in 2015 during the band's Smoke + Mirrors tour.
+Reynolds has ankylosing spondylitis, which he announced during a concert at the First Direct Arena in Leeds in 2015 during the band's Smoke + Mirrors tour.
 In 2016 he partnered with Novartis's ThisASLife to raise awareness about the severe inflammatory disease.
+He has also experienced ulcerative colitis since the age of 21.

-During the same year, Reynolds said in an interview that he had been heavily depressed for the past two years and often sees a therapist.
-He has also suffered from ulcerative colitis since the age of 21.
+In 2016, Reynolds said he had been heavily depressed for the past two years and often sees a therapist.
 Many songs on Night Visions were inspired by his depression.
 He aims to destigmatize and change how society sees depression and the act of seeking professional help.
-In April 2018, he began to talk about his physical and mental health struggles on his social media accounts and continues to offer encouraging messages of support to his fans and others struggling as well.
+In April 2018, he began to talk about his physical and mental health struggles on his social media and continues to offer encouraging messages of support to his fans and others struggling as well.
+He also has spoken of his journey to sobriety.

 Reynolds grew up in the LDS Church but has stated he has doctrinal disagreements with the church's stance on LGBTQ+.
 During a 2021 interview with Attitude he described himself as "non-Mormon"; the following month, he stated "I'm not raising my kids in any religiousness if that means anything.
 I'm more spiritual based and religion hasn't really been my cup of tea."
-Reynolds has since left the church.
+In 2022, Reynolds confirmed he is no longer Mormon.

 Reynolds is a practitioner of Brazilian jiu-jitsu and he competed in the white belt division of a Jiu-Jitsu World League tournament at UCLA on July 2, 2023, winning a bronze medal.
 As of 2024, Reynolds holds a blue belt in the sport.